 Millions of Americans have lost income since the COVID-19 pandemic began.
 Whether your hours were cut or you were laid off entirely, you may not be making as much money as you were before this all started.
-It can be stressful to be out of work, especially once your bills start piling up.
+It can be stressful to be out of work, especially once your bills start piling up or if you have debt.
 Don’t panic just yet.
 There are plenty of options for side hustles during COVID-19 that can help you get by!
-Here are a few of our ideas:
+American Consumer Credit Counseling has some ideas.

 Ideas for Side Hustles During COVID-19